r0b0/debian-installer/README.md

 - [Systemd-boot](https://www.freedesktop.org/wiki/Software/systemd/systemd-boot/) is used instead of grub
 - [Network-manager](https://wiki.debian.org/NetworkManager) is used for networking
 - [Systemd-cryptenroll](https://www.freedesktop.org/software/systemd/man/systemd-cryptenroll.html#--tpm2-device=PATH) is used to unlock the disk, using TPM (if available)
+- Sudo is installed and configured for the created user

 ## Testing